elidsimo/myproject/README.md

 # myproject
-this is test repo
-this repo is created by elidrysy mohamed
+This is a mini project in C: Library Management. this repo is created by el-idrysy mohamed
-<h1>Hello</h1>